Henry Wade: John F. Kennedy assassination

 On November 22, 1963, President John F. Kennedy was assassinated in downtown Dallas, just blocks from Wade's office in the Dallas County Courthouse.

-Wade lost the opportunity to try Lee Harvey Oswald for the killing of Kennedy and the murder of Officer J.D.
+Wade lost the opportunity to try Lee Harvey Oswald for the assassination of Kennedy and the murder of Police Officer J.D.
 Tippit when Dallas nightclub operator Jack Ruby murdered Oswald two days later; Wade became known nationally for prosecuting Ruby for Oswald's murder.
 Wade closely supervised the Ruby trial, but he appointed his assistant, William Alexander, to conduct the courtroom proceedings.

 Wade and Alexander confronted Ruby's lawyers, famed trial lawyer Melvin Belli and Texas counsellor Joe Tonahill, in a lengthy trial that concluded on March 14, 1964, with a verdict for Ruby of "guilty of murder with malice."
 The jury had deliberated for less than three hours before arriving at its decision, and it recommended a death penalty.

+In 1967, Wade participated, along with Hugh Aynesworth, in the making of "Countdown in Dallas" in 1967, an unmade documentary film, intended to bolster the image of Dallas.

 Roe v.
 Wade

 Wade, as Dallas County district attorney, was the named defendant when attorneys Sarah Weddington and Linda Coffee mounted a 1970 constitutional challenge to the Texas criminal statutes prohibiting doctors from performing abortions.
 Norma McCorvey ("Jane Roe"), a single woman, was signed up as the representative plaintiff.
 The challenge sought both a declaratory judgment that the Texas criminal abortion statutes were unconstitutional on their face, and an injunction restraining the defendant from enforcing the statutes.
 The lower court refused to grant Roe's desired injunction, but declared the criminal abortion statutes were void.

 Both sides cross-appealed.
 The case worked its way through the appellate process, culminating in the Supreme Court's landmark 1973 Roe v.
 Wade decision that made all first trimester abortions legal throughout the United States.